 The pollutant does not penetrate the ground.

-To these assumptions we add that the material diffused is , with a negligible deposition rate and that background pollution is negligible. σ parameters are used instead of the diffusion coefficient K(x), due to the fact that they are much easier to determine experimentally and can usually be described by a simple power law of the form (cite): σy=axb
+To these assumptions we add that the material diffused is non-reactive in the atmosphere, with a negligible deposition rate and that background pollution is negligible as well. σ parameters are used instead of the diffusion coefficient K(x), due to the fact that they are much easier to determine experimentally and can usually be described by a simple power law of the form (cite): σy=axb and σz=cxd+f.

-σz=cxd+f

 This kind of dependence on downwind distance (x) expresses the widening of the plume when moving further from the source.
 Experimental measurements have been used to estimate the coefficients a, b, c, d and f under a variety of atmospheric conditions, and the most used values are those obtained by Turner [43], using Pasquill-Gifford stability class categories [44].
 These coefficients are specified in Table X.

 Meteorology

 As reviewed above, the meteorological parameters that play a role in any gas dispersion model are wind speed, wind direction, and the atmospheric stability condition.
 The stability condition is a function of the vertical temperature profile of the atmosphere, which is govern by processes such as solar heating, radiative cooling or winds (cold or warm advection).
 In general, three regimes of atmospheric stability exist: unstable, neutral and stable.
 In an unstable atmosphere, an air parcel that starts to move upward will continue to rise because it is warmer and less dense than the air around it.
 Pollutants will be mixed rapidly in extreme vertical motions due to thermal turbulence.
 At a stable atmosphere, an air parcel will resist an upward vertical motion and will tend to spread out horizontally.
 In stable conditions, the reduction of vertical exchange reduces pollutant mixing, and may even damp out some of the mechanical turbulence, caused by the friction with Earth’s surface.
-Between the above two conditions is the condition characterized as neutraltemperatures decrease slightly with height, in a rate close to the dry adiabatic rate
+Between the above two conditions is the condition characterized as neutral, when temperatures decrease slightly with height, in a rate close to the dry adiabatic rate.

 Typical diurnal changes in the stability of the lower atmosphere exist.
 During the night, especially when winds are light and skies are clear, the radiative cooling of the ground surface often leads to surface air that is colder than the air above it.
 A stable layer thus exists in the lower hundred or so meter in the atmosphere.
 Pollutants emitted during the night inside this shallow layer get trapped and can reach relatively high concentrations.
 As the sun rises, the ground and the air next to it start warming up and the temperature profile corresponding to an unstable atmosphere is established.
 This change occurs over a period of a few hours in the morning and results in breaking of the inversion usually before noon [1], [43], [45].

 In order to apply the suitable parameters to the Gaussian plume model, the Pasquill-Gifford stability category which characterizes the simulated set, should first be determined.
 The original method to do so, developed by Turner [46], requires knowledge on cloud cover and cloud ceiling.
-Alternative methods were developed for situations where these data are not available [47].
-For the , we chose to use a turbulence-based method (σA method), because of its simplicity and our currently available data.
-The σA method (sometimes referred to as σθ) uses the standard deviation of the wind direction (σθ) in combination with the scalar mean wind speed (u), to determine the Pasquill-Gifford stability category (see Tables X and X).
-Borg MOEA
+Alternative empirical methods were developed for situations where these data are not available [47].
+For the proposed work, we chose to use a turbulence-based method (σA method), because of its simplicity and our currently available data (section X).
+The σA method uses the standard deviation of the wind direction (σθ) in combination with the scalar mean wind speed (u), to determine the Pasquill-Gifford stability category (see Tables X and X).

+The Borg Multi-Objective Evolutionary algorithm (MOEA) framework